EzioTheDeadPoet/Tales-from-the-Northern-Lands/README.md

 For the **visual overhaul** I tried to mimic the look of the "Tales of/from ..."
 Series, "The Wolf Among Us" and mainly "Borderlands" with their cell-shaded visuals.
 The visual overhaul I initially used to create this list [Artistic Skyrim Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/9111), was stylized in a for my taste way to reflective way but I liked the textures themself, so I have changed most of the normal maps of the textures I came around while testing this list.
 And thanks to NotSandwich on the WJ discord there are no reflecting textures anymore, due to an INI tweak he recommended.
 Now I am still using it as a baseline but moved on to using the still actively updating and expanding [Borderlands Style Overhaul by Kanjs](https://www.nexusmods.com/skyrimspecialedition/mods/58407), but without the ENB and my ReShade preset instead.

-For the **gameplay** this list merges a number of gameplay changing mods mixed and chosen from different overhaul projects like the SimonRim or SkyRem mods.
-It also features an incredible amount of weapon-variations (different enchantments on similar weapons) and wearable-variations (again different enchantments on the same item) thanks to [Halgari's RPG Loot Patcher](https://www.nexusmods.com/skyrimspecialedition/mods/37736) in it's new form found [here](https://github.com/Synthesis-Collective/HalgarisConsistentRPGLoot) and a new inventory overhaul created by me specifically for this list powered by [Noggog's Synthesis Tool](https://github.com/Noggog/Synthesis).
+For the **gameplay** this list merges gameplay-changing mods mixed and chosen from different overhaul projects like the SimonRim or SkyRem mods.
+It also features an incredible amount of weapon-variations (different enchantments on similar weapons) and wearable-variations (again different enchantments on the same item) thanks to [Halgari's RPG Loot Patcher](https://www.nexusmods.com/skyrimspecialedition/mods/37736) in its new form found [here](https://github.com/Synthesis-Collective/HalgarisConsistentRPGLoot) and a new inventory overhaul created by me specifically for this list powered by [Noggog's Synthesis Tool](https://github.com/Noggog/Synthesis).

-If you need a perfectly balanced list this 9999% isn't for you, I make sure that things work and that there are no big obvious exploits, but I won't micromanage balancing by nerving things just for balance reasons.
-That said I tried not to break the balance to much when I overhauled the way the inventory system worked, so I had to write code into the overhaul patcher to adjust the magic effects that affect those systems to keep it in line with my changes.
-But I won't micro mange Leveled Lists or nerf some of the crazy enchantments the generator will provide for this list. *(I removed only 2 types enchantments, bound weapon giving enchantments that had the risk of crashing the game when in NPC inventories, and press "wait" to get infinite money enchantments.
-Those are game breaking issues in the literal and figurative way.)*
+If you need a perfectly balanced list this 9999% isn't for you, I make sure that things work and that there are no big obvious exploits.
+I tried not to break the balance too much when I overhauled the way the inventory system worked, so I had to write code into the overhaul patcher to adjust the magic effects that affect those systems to keep it in line with my changes.
+But I won't micromanage Leveled Lists or nerf some of the crazy enchantments the generator will provide for this list.
+The end goal of this list is to be fun and not a challenge or torture. *(I removed only 2 enchantment types, bound weapon giving enchantments that had the risk of crashing the game when in NPC inventories, and press "wait" to get infinite money enchantments.
+Those are game-breaking issues in the literal and figurative way.)*

 I used my other list [SME(FT) - Skyrim Modding Essentials (Fixes & Tools)](https://eziothedeadpoet.github.io/SME-FT-/) as a baseline to create this.
-If you are interested in building your own setup or want a vanilla list just with fixes to test your own mods feel free to try it out.
+If you are interested in building your own setup or want a vanilla list just with fixes to test your mods feel free to try it out.
 (I am no longer active)

 ## Screenshots

-So I have created a page where you can share your screenshots of this list with others and I really hope you can help me out or have fun sharing screenshots since I am not the best at taking nice-looking screenshots myself.
+So I have created a page where you can share your screenshots of this list with others and I hope you can help me out or have fun sharing screenshots since I am not the best at taking nice-looking screenshots myself.
 You can make screenshots using the `F11` key and find them in the `Screenshots` folder inside of the `Screenshots !
 Racemenu Presets !
 Game Generated` Mod.
 I have moved all screenshots to this [page](SCREENSHOTSDISPLAY.md) to never be limited by the space on this overview and instructions page.
 To learn how to share your screenshots check the [Contibutng](#contiuting) section of this guide.